A Modular Magneto-Inductive Sensor for Low Vector Magnetic Field Measurements: Experimental results and discussion

 \section{Experimental results and discussion}

-In this section, the specifications of the proposed MI sensor including the resolution, the noise floor, the stability, and the magnetic tracking performance are evaluated by using a magnetic shielding cylinder with three layers, which can further suppress the external magnetic field and electro magnetic interference.
-In this case, the measurement range of the MI sensor is set as -800 $\mu$T to 800 $\mu$T, the digital resolution is 13.33 nT per least significant bit, and the sampling rate is 10 Hz.
+In this section, the specifications of the proposed MI sensor including the resolution, the sensitivity, the noise floor, the stability, the linearity, and the magnetic tracking performance are evaluated by using a magnetic shielding cylinder with three layers, which can further suppress the interference of any background magnetic noise.
+To be specific, the remanence is less than 2 nT, the length of the homogeneity area is large than 200 mm, and below 1 kHz and over 1 kHz bands, the attenuation factor can reach 75 dB and 100 dB, respectively.
+The measurement range of the MI sensor is set as -800 $\mu$T to 800 $\mu$T, the digital resolution is 13.33 nT per least significant bit, and the sampling rate is 10 Hz.